Your teams accomplishments must be linked to business profitability.

 The examples are endless.
 Expense reductions are the greatest and most varied opportunities available to you as an event marketing manager.
 Expense-related accomplishments should be a part of every show plan.

 Now that we’ve broadened your perspective on the profit equation, what links you and your team to the company’s profitability through revenue and expenses?
-Start creating your list!
+Start creating your list and contact us to let us know!